redox-os/website/content/news/this-month-240330.md

 ## Scheme Cancellation

-4lDO2 implemented scheme request cancellation to mimic the POSIX signals behavior when closing file descriptors.
+4lDO2 implemented scheme request cancellation on some system components to mimic the POSIX signals behavior and fix a bug when closing file descriptors.
 This is one of several steps we are taking to make our signal implementation more compatible with POSIX signals.

 ## RedoxFS